Cloudkibo/OldKiboEngage/Documentation/USERGUIDE.md

 Channels are topical conversation threads within the inbox.
 Channel is assigned to Group.A group can have more than one channel

 ### Groups
+Groups are the departments like IT,Customer Support ,Sales e.t.c with in a Company
 ### Personalized Calls
 client can have option to decide which support agent he wants to talk to.Clients can choose specific agent to discuss their issue.